COPYRIGHT (C) 1984-2008 MERRILL CONSULTANTS DALLAS TEXAS USA

 DSNDQW03 - PARALLEL GROUP TASK TIME TRACE MAPPING MACRO

-1. Blank Package Names with ACCUMAC GE 2:
+1. Blank Package Names with ACCUMACC GE 2:

 A user reported blank package names to IBM when they upgraded to V8,